About Me

 I am an applied mathematician whose career has been focused on developing a better physical understanding of various multi-scale phenomena stemming from fluids and turbulence through mathematical modeling.
 I began studying turbulent wall flows, which are the turbulence that results from fluid (liquid or gas) flow past solid surfaces.
 They are ubiquitous in both natural and engineered systems, making their study of great importance.
 Most known solutions correspond only to laminar flows, and fluid dynamicists generally must utilize laboratory experiments and computer simulations to study turbulent flows.
 From there, I transitioned to researching the mathematics of sea ice which presents modeling challenges because of the vastly different scales involved.
 Developing a better understanding of the underlying physical processes involved in the sea ice lifecycle will have important impacts on the environment and socio-economic activities worldwide.

 I earned a B.S. from the Pennsylvania State University in Aerospace Engineering.
 After obtaining my undergraduate degree, I worked as a Systems Engineer for the Lockheed Martin Corporation for three years.
 I then returned to graduate school and received my Doctoral degree from the University of New Hampshire in Integrated Applied Mathematics.
-Currently, I am a postdoctoral scholar at the University of Washington in the School of Oceanography.
+Following this, I was a postdoctoral scholar at the University of Washington in the School of Oceanography.
 I have served as a reviewer for various journals.
 Other academic service activities include organizing a workshop on modeling the granular nature of sea ice.
+Currently I am a faculty member at Saint Michael's College in Vermont.

 Teaching

 I aim to provide students with engaging and discovery-based learning experiences in a theory-driven course.
 My primary goal is for students to learn the skills needed to think about the deeper meaning of a solution and examine the effects small changes can have on a system.
 From university courses to community outreach programs to individual mentoring, I have been lucky to engage with various students.
+I am currently a faculty member at Saint Michael's College.
+Previously I created and taught a physics course for Freedom Education Project Puget Sound for the Spring 2024 semester.
 I am pleased to have had a position in the Science Teaching Experience Program—Working in Science Education for the 2022-2023 academic year at the University of Washington.
 I was the lead instructor for undergraduate mechanical engineering thermodynamics at the University of New Hampshire (UNH).
 Before that, I was a teaching assistant at UNH for both the Introduction to Engineering Computing and Thermodynamics courses.

 Undergraduate research projects give students a setting to learn lessons they cannot learn in a classroom.
 Students need to grow their ability to combine ideas and concepts, their capacity to work in group environments, and their communication skills.
 Research projects provide the opportunity for students to cultivate these skills and help them build a bridge between the classroom and practice fields.
 I have advised multiple undergraduate students doing research projects with our group at the University of Washington.
 These projects have been presented at different poster sessions and turned into senior research projects.